myano/FireStarter/readme.md

 To use this script, set your desktop environment to launch the file main.py in this directory, you may store it anywhere you'd like.
 Then create a configuration file in ``~/.config/FireStarter``

-If you do not have any Firefox installations located in that that folder the menu will default back on to whatever the system default is for "firefox".
+If you do not have any Firefox installations located in that folder the menu will default back on to whatever the system default is for "firefox".